GraphDatabaseExperiments/graph_uniqueness_constraints_experiments/README.md

 ### 1.)
 How can gUCs be used to detect dirty data?

-The profile for gUCs mined in the Recommendations dataset gives rise to questions why certain gUC hold and others are not satisfied.
+The profiles for gUCs mined in the Recommendations dataset gives rise to questions why certain gUC hold and others are not satisfied.
 This leads to a heuristic approach to find dirty data.

 ### 2.)
 How can gUCs increase query efficiency?

-Text missing
+In order to showcase how gUCs can help to speed up query performance we have executed certain queries under different settings.
+To emulate enforcing a gUC with respective filtered index structure we have created a new artificial label on all nodes where the gUC should be enforced and created a new index for these nodes on respective properties.
+These queries have then been run on the original, unaltered dataset and on the dataset where we enforced the index.
+In addition, these experiments have been conducted on the original dataset and scaled up versions of it.

 ### 3.)
 How can gUCs increase update efficiency?

-Text missing
+To illustrate the benefits of gUCs for update operations we proceeded with a similar experiment setup as for the experiments for query performance.
+Here, the speed-ups provided through direct data access faciliated through the index structure becomes even more obvious.